-We provide an integrated solutions offering for designers, manufacturers, and medical personnel across different vertical markets focusing on aerospace, automotive, healthcare and education, including compatible products and services designed for our customers' use cases to effectively solve their specific application needs.
+We provide integrated solutions for designers, manufacturers, and medical personnel, including compatible products and services designed for our customers' use cases to effectively solve their specific application needs.
 Our solutions consist of 3D printing systems, consumables, software, paid parts, and strategic consulting and professional services.